-- 3.1 This Strategy outlines the scope of communications, and sets out the mechanisms which are to be used to meet those communication needs.
+The Strategy outlines the scope of communications, and sets out the mechanisms which are to be used to meet those communication needs.
 The Pensions Office will use the most appropriate communication medium for the audiences receiving information.
 This may involve using more than one method of communication.

-- 3.2 There are six distinct groups with whom the Pensions Office needs to communicate with:
+There are a number of key stakeholder groups with whom the Pensions Office needs to communicate.
+These are:

+- a) Active Scheme members

+- b) Prospective Scheme members

+- c) Deferred Scheme members

+- d) Pensioners and dependants

+- e) Scheme Employers

+- f) Pension Fund Staff

-- a) Trustees of the Fund, which include the Pensions Committee and the Pensions Board
+- g) Trustees of the Fund, which includes the Pensions Committee and the Pensions Board

-- b) Scheme Members

-- c) Prospective Scheme Members

-- d) Scheme Employers

-- e) Administration Staff

-- f) Other Bodies

-Trustees

-3.3 The Pensions website contains relevant information for Trustees and Scheme Employers with regards to information about their respective roles.
-The development of knowledge and training, is also provided by the Fund's Investment & Administration Officers and this is also supplemented by attendance at relevant external training sessions, conferences, and seminars.
-In addition to the Pensions Committee, following the Public Service Pensions Act 2013 a local Pensions Board has been set up to support the governance and administration of the Nottinghamshire Pension Fund which helps to ensure effective and efficient governance and administration of the Local Government Pension Scheme.
-The respective Committee and Pensions Board members are provided with information and reports on all relevant pension matters as required.
+- h) External bodies

-Scheme Members
+6 Active Scheme members

-- 3.5 The Pensions Office have developed a new internet website containing extensive details of the scheme and the Pension Fund and from where, scheme leaflets, forms and guides may be downloaded.
-There are links on the website to other organisations which are relevant to scheme members, such as contacts for Employers, AVC Providers and bodies that may provide independent help for members. - 3.6 Communications with pensioners are being continually developed using the website to communicate on pertinent issues, such as Health, Finances, etc. The Pensions Office also liaises with the Fund's Scheme Employers to ensure that member's information is kept up to date. - 3.7 The Pensions Office send benefit illustrations to all active and deferred members on an annual basis, subject to the members Scheme Employer providing timely year end information to the Pensions Administration Team.
-The statements are sent as soon as the year end data is reconciled. - 3.8 An extensive range of scheme literature is produced by the Pensions Office and is supplied to employing bodies and scheme members directly.
-Copies of the scheme literature are available on the Fund's website. - 3.9 The Pensions Office continues to issue periodic pay advices to scheme pensioners.
-The pay advices may be utilised as a communication mechanism, as messages can be included on the advice and leaflets may be posted within the advice envelope.
-This facility has been previously used, to reinforce the need for pensioners to ensure that in the event of their demise, or if they change their address, the Pensions Office is notified promptly.
+The Pensions Office have developed a new internet website containing extensive details of the scheme and the Pension Fund and from where scheme leaflets, forms and guides may be downloaded.
+There are links on the website to other organisations which are relevant to scheme members, such as contacts for Employers, AVC Providers and bodies that may provide independent help for members.

+Communications with pensioners are being continually developed using the website to communicate on pertinent issues, such as finances, etc. The Pensions Office also liaises with the Fund's Scheme Employers to ensure that members' information is kept up to date.
+The Pensions Office send benefit statements to all active members on an annual basis, subject to the members Scheme Employer providing timely year end information to the Pensions Administration Team.
+The statements are sent as soon as the year end data is reconciled but before the 31 August which is the statutory deadline.

-- 3.10 The Pensions Office utilises both surface and e-mail to receive and send correspondence. - 3.11 A dedicated telephone help line has been established and is widely publicised in the Scheme literature. - 3.12 There are other miscellaneous actions taken for scheme members, such as dealing with specific customer complaints and commendations, and using appropriate process in the tracking and contacting of deferred beneficiaries.
+A dedicated telephone help line has been established and is widely publicised in the Scheme literature.

+There are other miscellaneous actions taken for scheme members, such as dealing with specific customer complaints and commendations, and using appropriate process in the tracking and contacting of deferred beneficiaries.

-Prospective Scheme Members
+7 Prospective Scheme members

-- 3.13 As part of the Government's aim to encourage the public to save for the future, the Pensions Office targets prospective members through scheme employers.
-This is done by ensuring that all new appointees receive the scheme booklet and are referred to the Fund's website for further information. - 3.14 The Pensions Office works with AVC providers to provide a more informed choice on AVC benefits. - 3.15 The Pensions Office works with the Trade Unions to ensure that the Scheme is understood, and that all related pension issues are communicated effectively though the Unions.
+As part of the Government's aim to encourage the public to save for the future, the Pensions Office targets prospective members through scheme employers.
+This is done by ensuring that all new appointees receive the scheme booklet and are referred to the Fund's website for further information.